-GCM 515 Geriatric Assessment 3 credits This course will cover the numerous assessments available to the geriatric care manager.
+GCM 515 Geriatric Assessment

+This course will cover the numerous assessments available to the geriatric care manager.
 The assessments address ADL's, psychological, sociological, medical and spiritual aspects of client served by the geriatric care manager.

-GCM 520 Ethics of Aging 3 credits This course will address the various aspects of ethics that a geriatric care manager will confront in
+GCM 520 Ethics of Aging

+This course will address the various aspects of ethics that a geriatric care manager will confront in his or her practice.
+This will include bioethics, business ethics, social ethics and philosophy of a personhood.

-GCM 590 Geriatric Care Manager Seminar 1 - 3 credits An in-depth course of study of a specific aspect of geriatric care management.
-This would entail
+GCM 590 Geriatric Care Manager Seminar

+1 - 3 credits

+An in-depth course of study of a specific aspect of geriatric care management.
+This would entail small groups of advanced level students.